BlockheaderWeb3-Community/rust-sessions/README.md

 &str: This is a string slice, which is an immutable reference to a portion of a string.
 It does not own the data it references; instead, it borrows the data from another source, such as a String or a string literal. &str is lightweight and useful when you only need to view a part of a string without owning it.
 It is commonly used for function parameters when you do not need to modify the string.

 String: This is a growable, heap-allocated, UTF-8 encoded string.
 It owns its data and can be modified and resized at runtime.
 You can create a new String by calling String::new() or by converting from a string slice using to_string().
 String is mutable and can be used in scenarios where you need to build or modify strings dyn

+A CPU, or Central Processing Unit, is the primary component in a computer that executes instructions and processes data from computer programs.
+It acts as the “brain” of the computer, handling tasks such as arithmetic, logic, and input/output operations.
+The CPU coordinates other components in the system and is essential for the computer’s overall functionality.

+RAM (Random Access Memory)

+Temporary, fast memory that stores:

+Currently running programs,Active data being processed,Operating system components

+Characteristics:

+Volatile (loses data when power is off)
+Much faster than storage drives
+Directly accessible by CPU
+Measured in GB (8GB, 16GB, etc.)

+ROM (Read-Only Memory)

+Permanent memory that contains:

+BIOS/UEFI (Basic Input/Output System)
+Firmware
+Boot instructions

+Characteristics:

+Non-volatile (keeps data when power is off)
+Can't be easily modified
+Slower than RAM
+Usually small capacity

+How They Work Together:

+ROM stores startup instructions
+When computer starts, CPU reads ROM instructions Operating system loads into RAM
+CPU processes instructions, using RAM as working memory Data flows between components via system bus

+A stack is a part of memory that has a specific data structure.

+When there is a new piece of data that should be stored, the stack will always put it “on top”. (push to the stack) When a piece of data should be removed from the stack, it is also taken “from the top”. (pop off the stack) using the   last in, first out (LIFO) data structure.
+All entries that are pushed to the stack are required to have a known, fixed size.
+The size should be known at compile time, and can not change during runtime.
+We can not put things of variable size in the stack (like a string that might grow in size).

+                heap

+Heap memory in Rust is a part of the memory system used for dynamic memory allocation.
+Unlike stack memory, which is managed automatically by the compiler and has a fixed layout, heap memory is managed manually and is not bound to function scopes.
+This means that variables allocated on the heap can live longer than the function that created them, allowing for more flexible memory managem

+A pointer is a general concept for a variable that contains an address in memory.
+This address refers to, or “points at,” some other data.

+anything not implemented by a vetor dont have  capacity